Sports nutrition: the complete guide

 FoodCraft Tip

-The FoodCraft TDEE calculator offers activity levels adapted for regular and intense athletes.
-Select your frequency and type of training to get an accurate estimate of your calorie needs, which are much higher than recommendations for sedentary people.
+The FoodCraft TDEE calculator offers activity levels tailored for regular and intense athletes.
+Select your training frequency and type to get an accurate estimate of your caloric needs, which are much higher than recommendations for sedentary people.

-FoodCraft's AI meal planning creates menus tailored for athletes: high calorie density, sufficient protein, carbs adjusted to training volume, and optimized timing around sessions.
-Perfect for no longer having to overthink every meal.
+The FoodCraft meal planning AI creates menus tailored for athletes: high caloric density, sufficient protein, carbs adjusted to training volume, and optimized timing around sessions.
+Ideal for no longer having to overthink every meal.

 Should I eat differently on rest days?

-Yes, slightly.
-On rest days, reduce carbs a bit (as there's no exercise expenditure) but keep protein high for recovery.
+Yes, moderately.
+On rest days, slightly reduce carbohydrates (as there's no exercise expenditure) but keep protein high for recovery.
 Total calories can be reduced by 200 to 400 kcal compared to training days.
-This "calorie cycling" approach optimizes body composition.
+This calorie cycling approach optimizes body composition.

 What is RED-S?

-RED-S (Relative Energy Deficiency in Sport) is a syndrome caused by a chronic energy deficit relative to training needs.
+RED-S (Relative Energy Deficiency in Sport) is a syndrome caused by a chronic energy deficit relative to training demands.
 It affects hormones, bones, immunity, mental health, and performance.
-It affects both men and women, not just weight-class sports.
+It affects both men and women, not just weight-category sports.
 A warning sign: loss of periods in female athletes.

 Is protein powder essential for an athlete?

 No, it's a convenient supplement.
-If your whole-food diet covers your protein needs (1.6-2.2 g/kg for strength training, 1.2-1.6 g/kg for endurance), powders offer no extra benefit.
-They're useful when time or appetite are low, or right after a workout for convenience.
+If your whole food diet covers your protein needs (1.6-2.2 g/kg for strength training, 1.2-1.6 g/kg for endurance), powders offer no additional advantage.
+They are useful when time or appetite is lacking, or just after training for convenience.

-Can I perform well on a vegan diet?
+Can you perform well on a vegan diet?

 Yes, provided you plan carefully.
-Many elite athletes are vegan.
-Key points to watch are protein (quantity and variety of sources), B12 (mandatory supplementation), iron, zinc, creatine (not found in plants), and DHA.
-Consulting a sports nutritionist is recommended.
+Many high-level athletes are vegan.
+Key focus areas are protein (quantity and variety of sources), B12 (mandatory supplementation), iron, zinc, creatine (not present in plants), and DHA.
+Guidance from a sports nutritionist is recommended.

 How long before exercise should I eat?

 A full meal 2 to 3 hours before, a light snack 30 to 60 minutes before.
-The larger and higher in fat/fiber the meal is, the longer it takes to digest.
-A banana or a cereal bar 30 minutes before is well-tolerated by most.
+The larger and higher in fat/fiber the meal, the more time it needs to digest.
+A banana or a cereal bar 30 minutes before is well tolerated by most people.
 Find your own tolerance by experimenting during training.

 Similar guides